rjvitorino/rjvitorino/README.md

 ## 🌟 Highlights

 - **Head of Technical Communication** at Ubiwhere:
-  - Driving industry engagement, positioning Ubiwhere as a leader through events, keynotes and panels.
+  - Driving industry engagement and positioning Ubiwhere as a leader through events, keynotes, and panels.
-  - Orchestratubg workshops and seminars, fostering strategic partnerships that increase prospect customers%.
+  - Orchestrating workshops and seminars, fostering strategic partnerships that increase prospective customers.

 - **Product Manager** at Ubiwhere:
   - Directed the development and launch of the [Urban Platform](https://urbanplatform.city), deployed in 12+ cities, winning three international awards.